IBM-Cloud/tekton-toolchain/lab2/README.md

       taskRef:
         name: the-var-task

-To see this in action in the GUI add a Manual trigger for the trigger-user-supplied-variable supplied in the drop down and invoke
+To see this in action in the GUI click on Configure Pipeline:
+- Environment Properties - add Text property **var** with a value like `defined in environment properties`
+- Triggers - add a Manual trigger for user-defined-variable

+Then **Run Pipeline** and select the trigger created.
+Check the output and verify the parameters were passed through correctly.
 ```

 ## Secrets